Aurailus/Myxer/README.md

 <h1 align="center">Myxer</h1>

 > [!IMPORTANT]
 > This project is in maintenance only mode.
-Mixer currently fulfills all of the use-cases I have for it, and I am too busy with work to justify time implementing feature requests for others.
+Myxer currently fulfills all of the use-cases I have for it, and I am too busy with work to justify time implementing feature requests for others.
 Pull Requests are welcome, so long as they maintain a high quality of code, and maintain the vision of the project.
 Thank you all! :heart:

 <p align="center">
   <img src="https://raw.githubusercontent.com/Aurailus/Myxer/master/media/myxer_dark.png">